Some foods rile up chefs and diners more than others, ensuring a food fight of epic proportions.

 Try the MacGregor biscuit, made with bacon, cheese and caramelized onions.

-Spring for the sour cream biscuit with pimento cheese spread and spiced buckwheat honey.
+Spring for the sour cream biscuits with pimento cheese spread and spiced buckwheat honey.

 Try the housemade corn biscuits, served with hot honey and local butter.